ADurandBazan/bull_cows_app/README.md

 ## API Endpoints:

-POST /api/game/start: Initiates a new game and generates a secret code.
+POST /api/game/: Initiates a new game and generates a secret code.
-POST /api/game/guess: Allows the user to submit a guess for the secret code.
+POST /api/game/{id}/attempt: Allows the user to submit a guess for the secret code.
+DELETE /api/game/{id}: Allows the user to delete a game by the game id.
 GET /api/documentation: Provides detailed documentation for the API.

 ## Technologies Used: